crossbario/crossbar/docs/pages/getting-started/Quick-Start.md

 ## What now?

-Go to [Command Line](Command Line) to learn about the Crossbar.io command line tool or jump into [Choose your Weapon](Choose your Weapon) to learn how to get started with your language of choice.
+Go to [Command Line](Command Line) to learn about the Crossbar.io command line tool or  learn how to [get started with your language of choice](Getting Started).